deepanshs/mrsimulator/docs/user_guide/spin_system_distributions/single_site_sys_gen.rst

 Custom Site and SpinSystem parameters can be passed to the :py:meth:`~mrsimulator.utils.collection.single_site_system_generator` method to create a list of uncoupled spin systems.
-Each :ref:`spin_sys_api` in the returned list holds a single :ref:`site_api` object since the backend simulation is more efficient for single site spin systems.
+Each :ref:`spin_sys_api` in the returned list holds a single :ref:`site_api` instance since the backend simulation is more efficient for single site spin systems.
 Import the method as below

 .. code-block:: python